anant-j/CS1XA3/Assign3/README.md

 ---
 ## Part-2: ExprParser.hs

-* This module has been obtained and derived from Chenc118 [here](https://github.com/chenc118/CS1XA3)
+* This module has been obtained and derived from Chenc118 which can be browsed [here](https://github.com/chenc118/CS1XA3)

 ---
 ## Part-3: ExprPretty.hs

-* This module has been obtained and derived from Vermav6 [here](https://github.com/vermav6/CS1XA3)
+* This module has been obtained and derived from Vermav6 which can be browsed [here](https://github.com/vermav6/CS1XA3)

 ---
 ## Part-4: ExprTest.hs

-* This module has been obtained and derived from Tanejs4 [here](https://github.com/TANEJS4/CS1XA3)
+* This module has been obtained and derived from Tanejs4 which can be browsed [here](https://github.com/TANEJS4/CS1XA3)

 ---
 ## Part-5: ExprType.hs

-* This module has been obtained and derived from Gibsoj12 [here](https://github.com/gibsoj12/CS1XA3)
+* This module has been obtained and derived from Gibsoj12 which can be browsed [here](https://github.com/gibsoj12/CS1XA3)

 ---